Commercial efficiency

 This is NORMAL.

-Take a break, have a coffee, chat with a colleague and then resume at the next strategic moment.
+Take a break, have a coffee, chat with one of your sales team colleagues (or anyone else, no jealousy!), then resume at the next strategic time slot.

-On the contrary, if you feel good, take advantage of this good mood to make as many appointments as possible.
+On the contrary, if you're feeling good, take advantage of this good mood to schedule a cold-calling session, to take as many appointments as possible and generate as many new customers as possible (to the delight of your sales manager).

-And to keep motivated, there is nothing like practising as a team!
-At the end of the week, take time to listen to your successful calls again.
-Find out what they have in common.
+And to stay motivated, there's nothing like practicing as a team!
+At the end of the week, take the time to listen back to your successful calls.
+Identify what these calls have in common.

-Analyse the techniques that worked for YOU.
-Save them for the next week.
+Analyze the sales techniques that worked for YOU.
+Save them for the following week.
 And test new ones the following week.

-Finally, if you still have no solution to record your calls and discern the elements that MAKE a difference, you can always call us on our switchboard 😉
+Finally, if you still don't have a solution for recording your calls and discerning the elements that MAKE the difference, while automatically populating your CRM you can always call us on our switchboard. 😉

 Best,